 "I'm a mid-level leader at my company and really unhappy.
 How do you know when to quit your job, when so many others depend on you?"

-That’s not an easy question, but it’s one of many we’ve heard before.
+Quitting as a manager is always difficult, and it's not an easy decision.
+However, it's one of the many questions we've heard before.

 In the process of growing Lighthouse and writing this blog, we have talked to a lot of leaders.
 Often, they share a challenge their facing.
 Many of our posts are inspired by those conversations.